AdrianCurammeng/adriancurammeng-personalwebsite/README.md

 The wbesite will also semi-function as an online portfolio, which will contain my personal projects, as well as any of my contact information.

+This website will use Node.js and the Express.js web framework.

 ## Ideas
 Here is a list of some of my ideas for this website:
 - [ ] Think of some ideas for this website..!